Troubleshooting Geo synchronization and verification errors

 • Reverify a package file, asynchronously, given a registry ID.
 Since GitLab 16.2, a component can be asynchronously reverified as follows:

-registry = Geo::PackageFileRegistry.find(registry_id)
+registry = Geo::PackageFileRegistry.find(<registry_id>)

 registry.replicator.verify_async

-• For Repository types (using the SnippetRepository component as an example)
+Using the SnippetRepository component as an example:

 • Resync a snippet repository, synchronously, given an ID:

-model_record = Geo::SnippetRepositoryRegistry.find(id)
+model_record = Geo::SnippetRepositoryRegistry.find(<id>)

 model_record.replicator.sync

-• Resync a snippet repository, synchronously, given a registry ID
+• Resync a snippet repository, synchronously, given a registry ID:

-registry = Geo::SnippetRepositoryRegistry.find(registry_id)
+registry = Geo::SnippetRepositoryRegistry.find(<registry_id>)

 registry.replicator.sync

-registry = Geo::SnippetRepositoryRegistry.find(registry_id)
+registry = Geo::SnippetRepositoryRegistry.find(<registry_id>)

 registry.replicator.enqueue_sync

-registry = Geo::SnippetRepositoryRegistry.find(registry_id)
+registry = Geo::SnippetRepositoryRegistry.find(<registry_id>)

 registry.replicator.verify_async